deltachat/deltachat-pages/en/help.md

 ### Why do I have to enter my E-Mail password into Delta Chat?
 Is this secure?

-As with other E-Mail programs like Thunderbird, K9-Mail, or Outlook, the program needs the password so you can use it to send mails.
+As with other E-Mail programs like Thunderbird, K9-Mail, or Outlook, the program needs the password so you can use it to send and receive mails.
 Of course, the password is stored only on your device.
 The password is only transmitted to your E-Mail provider (when you login), which has access to your mails anyway.